warrior-cultures-and-training

 Botanical Profile and Identification

-Manuka is a shrub or small tree that grows throughout New Zealand.
-It produces small white or pink flowers and has aromatic leaves that have been used medicinally for centuries.
-Manuka is now world-famous for its honey, which has potent antibacterial activity.
+Manuka is a shrub or small tree with small white or pink flowers and aromatic leaves.
+It grows throughout New Zealand and is world-famous for its honey’s potent antibacterial activity.

 Warrior Uses